ltebean/IAPDemo/README.md

+## Some work in itunesconnect

+* Create an app with an id, for example: com.test.app
+* Create some iap product, the id of the product maybe "com.test.app.iap.coins1"
+* Create an sandbox user to test iap

 ## Manage IAP product

-First we need a table to store all the product info, the schema is:
+We need a table to store all the product info, the schema is:
 ```
 id | product_id | title | description | coins | enabled | time_created | time_updated
 ```